Specimens of Tyrannosaurus: "Sue": FMNH PR2081

-"Peck's Rex": MOR980
+"Montana's T. rex": MOR980

-Peck's Rex (also known as "Peckrex", "Rigby's rex" and Tyrannosaurus "imperator") is the nickname given to a fossil specimen found in Montana in 1997.
+Montana's T. rex (also known as "Peck's rex", "Peckrex", "Rigby's rex" and Tyrannosaurus "imperator") is the nickname given to a fossil specimen found in Montana in 1997.
 The discovery was made by Louis E. Tremblay on 4 July 1997 working under the supervision of J. Keith Rigby Jr. who led the excavation and bone preparation.
-The fossil got its nickname after Fort Peck, which is located close to the place of discovery.

-The fossil of Peck's Rex is relatively well preserved.
-The skeleton includes a relatively complete skull with jaws, multiple vertebrae of the back and tail, a well preserved gastralium, and hipbone with complete ischium and pubis.
+The skeleton of Montana's T. rex includes a relatively complete skull with jaws, multiple vertebrae of the back and tail, a well preserved gastralium, and hipbone with complete ischium and pubis.
 The left hindleg is relatively complete with a 1.2 m femur, missing only some toe bones.
 The forelimbs include the scapula and furcula, both humeri and right hand phalanges, as well as metacarpal III.
-Peck's Rex has been the subject of research regarding parasitic infections in dinosaurs.
-The forelimbs of Peck's Rex have also been studied as they show evidence of use.
+Montana's T. rex has been the subject of research regarding parasitic infections in dinosaurs.
+The forelimbs of Montana's T. rex have also been studied as they show evidence of use.
 This evidence includes the construction of metacarpal III, as well as repeated fractures in the furcula—possibly caused by heavy loads or pressure (Carpenter and Lipkin, 2005).

-Peck's Rex real fossilized bones are exhibited at The Museum of the Rockies as part of a full body mount completed with plaster replacing the missing bones, and was nicknamed Montana's Rex.
-This was made since their old main T. rex complete real skeleton; Wankel Rex (now nicknamed Nation's Rex) was sent to Washington DC Smithsonian's museum to occupy a central part in the museum's dinosaur hall, featuring a dynamic mount showing the apex predator devouring a Triceratops carcass.
+The fossils of Montana's T. rex are exhibited at Museum of the Rockies as part of a full skeletal mount completed with cast elements replacing the missing bones.
+This mount was installed after the Wankel Rex (now nicknamed The Nation's T. rex) was loaned to the Smithsonian to occupy a central part in the museum's dinosaur hall, featuring a dynamic mount showing the apex predator devouring a Triceratops carcass.

 It has been stated by Pete Makovicky, the Chicago museum's lead curator of dinosaurs, that this specimen is in the same size range as "Sue" and "Scotty".